Wenderholm Regional Park

 Wenderholm Regional Park is a regional park north of Auckland in New Zealand's North Island.
 It is situated between the estuaries of the Puhoi River and the Waiwera River, on the east coast of New Zealand's North Island and features a homestead known as Couldrey House, and a carved pouwhenua.

 The park also features the 2 km 'Maungatauhoro Te Hikoi' walking track, starting at the carved pouwhenua near the Couldrey House.
 The track features scenic views and birdlife.

 Wenderholm Regional Park was the first regional park established in the Auckland region, and is owned and managed by Auckland Council.
 Part of the park is sectioned off for ecological restoration.

 Geography

+Wenderholm Regional Park is a peninsula between the Puhoi River to the north and the Waiwera River to the south.
+There are two major sections of the park: a sandspit at the mouth of the Puhoi River, and the Maungatauhoro headland, which is covered by bush.